DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ]);
 ~~~

-In this example:
+In the above example:

-- a control with the `gridStep` type is set for the mode when no elements are selected or there are more than one selected element
+- a control with the `gridStep` type is set for the mode when no elements are selected or there are more than one selected element (the *$default* group type)
 - for a shape with the `rectangle` type the following controls are used:
     - a basic `input` control for rendering the text of a shape
     - a complex `arrange` control for rendering the shape's positioning
-    - the custom `estimate` control that has been configured specifically for the shapes with the `rectangle` type
+    - a custom `estimate` control that has been configured specifically for the shapes with the `rectangle` type
-    - a basic `input` control for rendering a property in the data structure of the shape
+    - a basic `input` control for rendering an optional property (*"task_name"*) in the data structure of the shape

 Below we will consider the types of Editbar controls and the ways of configuring and customizing them.